6. Leaky mask, skin irritation or pressure sores

 Try adjusting pads and straps to get a better fit.
 If the device fits over your nose, make sure it doesn't sit too high on the bridge of your nose, which can direct air into your eyes.

-You may need to ask your supplier to help you find a different size mask, particularly if your weight has changed markedly.
-Or try a different style device like a nasal pillow or a mask with an inflatable cushion that contours to your face.
+You may need to ask your supplier to help you find a different size mask, particularly if your weight has changed a lot.
+Or try a different style device such as a nasal pillow.
 If you develop skin deterioration or sores, such as on your nose, tell your doctor promptly.

 7. Difficulty falling asleep

 Following good general sleep habits also are helpful.
 Exercise regularly and avoid caffeine and alcohol before bedtime.
 Try to relax.
 For example, take a warm bath before you go to bed.
-Avoid going to bed until you're tired.
+Don't go to bed until you're tired.

 8. Dry mouth